Clasp Logo

 Concerning Proposed Changes

-This blog is my little space to share my thoughts as a parent to a toddler.
-And as a parent, a few of the proposed changes concern me most:
+As a parent, a few of the proposed changes concern me most:

 Health & Safety 25: First aid qualifications.
 They've halved the ratio required; from 1 qualified adult to 25 children, to 1:50.